10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 intego.com

 Intego is the best macOS antivirus out there.
 Most antivirus brands only focus on protecting Windows PCs — even competitors like Norton offer far fewer features for their macOS programs than they do for their Windows versions.
-But all of Intego’s Mac antivirus packages were exclusively designed to provide high-quality internet security and optimization tools to macOS.
+But Macs need protection, too.
+You’re still vulnerable to data-theft, phishing scams, and more.
+All of Intego’s Mac antivirus packages were exclusively designed to provide high-quality internet security and optimization tools for macOS.
 It greatly enhances Apple’s built-in safety features with things like:

 • Real-time malware protection.